 It may sound like a simple question, but with eating disorders, it isn’t, which is why I’m bringing this up today.
 (Dr. Castagnini)

 Like most illnesses, you might assume that you are recovered once the symptoms have gone away, like when your nose clears and your fever goes away after the flu.
+It’s different with eating disorders.
+Eating a consistent meal plan or no longer restricting does not mean that the eating disorder has healed entirely.

 You simply just can’t look at someone based on their weight and know if they’re recovered or not.
 (Dr. Castagnini)